“Next time you set out to build something, make a list of the things it won’t do before you list all the things it will do.”

 - A perfect encapsulation of:

 - My views on feminism.
 (I’m still figuring those out.)

 - My outlook on the world.

-- An explanation of everything my character would have to do to resolve her issues in real life.
+- An explanation of everything my character would have to do to resolve her problems in real life.

-- True-to-life realistic.
+- Completely true to life.
 (Suspension of disbelief is required.)

 - A promise that if you read this book and do what my character does, you will overcome all your issues (although I hope it helps).**

 **It will at least entertain you, grant a wish or two in fantasy, and help you know that you are not alone.
 (And make money.
 I hope.)